-To some, myself included, the thought of spilling fingernail polish is like a bad dream.
+To some, the thought of spilling fingernail polish is like a bad dream.
 In fact, when I paint my fingernails, I put down layers and layers of protection for that very reason.
 Because fingernail polish tends to be so brightly colored, the thought of it lingering on my favorite beige couch or white carpet is like fingernails on a chalkboard.
-Or maybe it’s because that stubborn gooey liquid seems impossible to remove and the so called “remover” of fingernail polish can do just about as much damage as the spill itself.
+Or maybe it’s because that stubborn gooey liquid seems impossible to remove and the so called “remover” of fingernail polish can do just about as much damage to furniture as the spill itself.

 Fabric or Upholstery

 You were sitting on your couch painting your nails and somehow that lovely hot pink color you were so fond of is now dripping down the side of your light gray loveseat.
 Again, by acting quickly you have the best chance of removing the stain for good.
 When removing nail polish from fabric you’ll need to make sure that if you use nail polish remover it won’t harm the fabric itself.
 (Sometimes it will actually dissolve the fabric, so spot testing is a must!)
 If you have access to a dry cleaning solvent, try that first.
 If you still need help getting the stain out, apply some hydrogen peroxide to the area and blot gently.
 Then apply water with a sponge to remove any remaining residue and gently dry with a clean cloth.